farhiongit/message-in-the-bottle/README.md

   It allocates and desallocates capacity dynamically as needed for messages in the pipe between producers and consumers.
   It should be used with care as it could exhaust memory if the producer rate exceeds dramatically the consumer rate.

+  This option is not available if `LIMITED_BUFFER` is defined as a macro at compile-time.

 Buffered queues are implemented as pre-allocated arrays rather than as conventional linked-list: elements of the array are reused to transport all messages, whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management overhead.